 - VA loans.
 Several types of VA home loans are available for qualified active military and veterans, and unwed spouses.
 Specialty VA loans are also available for eligible Native American veterans.

 - FHA-insured home mortgage.
 US Housing and Urban Development (HUD) backs mortgages from approved lenders for single-family and manufactured homes.
 Loan amounts are capped by location, but qualification standards are more lenient than those for traditional mortgages.

 - State programs.
 Your state may have additional housing assistance programs that provide government-backed loans.
 Find out by searching for your state’s housing financing agency or HUD office.

-A USDA home loan can help you purchase a home or refinance if you’re willing to live in a rural area and meet the income requirements.
-Your options are more limited with a USDA loan than a traditional mortgage or other type of government-backed loan can provide, so make sure to compare lenders and possible programs to find what fits best for your financial future.
+A USDA home loan can help you purchase a home or refinance if you live in a rural area and meet the income requirements.
+Your options are more limited with a USDA loan than with a traditional mortgage or other type of government-backed loan, so compare lenders and possible programs to find what best fits your situation.

 Frequently asked questions